Shyam-Odedra/TalentMatch/README.md

 - Upload 1-2 page resumes for optimal matching
 - Include relevant skills and experience in both job descriptions and resumes
 - Limit to 5 resumes per analysis for best performance

-## 🌐 Browser Support

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📧 Contact

-For questions or support, please contact us at support@talentmatch.com